Tps-F/Minecraft_install_mod_resource/README.md

 ## Copyright notices

-This code is distributed under the GPL.
+This code is distributed under the MIT License.
 The author assumes no responsibility whatsoever for its use.